 How to resolve the issue of drain flies gathering in your drain lines?

 Sewer and drain flies feed off of and multiply when organic waste build-up is present within a drain line, sewer line, and/or house trap.
 To help prevent sewer and drain flies it is best to have the problemed drain line professionally cleaned and flushed, removing any accumulation of organic waste build-up from the line as well as from inner walls of the pipeline.

 After the drain line is properly cleaned then it is recommended to start a monthly drain maintenance treatment program using an environmentally safe bacteria/enzyme drain cleaner that biodegrades organic waste.

 By doing this it will help keep your drain lines clean, free-flowing and will help prevent drain flies from gathering in your drain lines.
-Maximizer DT Pro™ and Bio-Clean® are both great for solving this issue.
+Bio-Clean® The Natural Drain Cleaner is great for solving this issue.